 The Dissertation Defense Abstract: At least three weeks prior to the defense, students must submit a defense abstract of no more than 350 words to the Records office.
 Prior to submission, the abstract must be read and approved by the first reader and the program director.
 The student will be notified of the approval of the abstract or if revisions are required.
 Upon final approval by the Graduate School of Arts and Sciences, the Final Oral Examination may be scheduled.
 Copies of the Abstract Approval form are in the AMNESP office and the Records office.
 Students must file the original form and abstract with the Records office and give one copy of the form and the abstract to the AMNESP office.

 Scheduling the Final Oral Examination: It is the responsibility of the student and the first reader to schedule the defense.
 At least two weeks prior to the defense, students must file a Schedule of the Final Oral Examination with the Records Office, with the approval of the program director.
-Fourteen copies of the approved abstract must accompany the scheduling form, which is submitted to the Records office.
+Two copies of the approved abstract must accompany the scheduling form, which is submitted to the Records office.
 Students must also file one copy of the form with the AMNESP office.

 The Final Oral Examination: The defense usually lasts for one hour.
 The examining chair will receive the final paperwork from the Records office approximately one week prior to the defense.
 The first reader, second reader, and the examining chair should all sign the “Signature Page.”
 All committee members and the Program Director sign the “Report of Examinations” form.
 The examining chair is responsible for collecting all signatures and returning the forms to the AMNESP office.